ark-lang/ark-docs/README.md

 re-factoring in the code.
 Yet, considering the stage of the compiler, it's inevitable that things will break.

-This file serves as a reference to the language, and not as an introduction.
+This file serves as a reference to the language, however it can be used as an introduction to the language, though it is not written to be read as one.
 If you are familiar with other languages like C, Rust, C++, Go, ... then most of this document should be easy to use as a cheat sheet.